peer-open-source/xara-docs/source/user/manual/section.rst

 This command is used to construct a Section, which represents force-deformation (or resultant stress-strain) relationships at beam-column and plate sample points.

-.. function:: section secType? secTag? arg1? ...
+.. function:: section type? secTag? arg1? ...

 .. csv-table::
    :header: "Argument", "Type", "Description"
    :widths: 10, 10, 40

-   $secType, |string|,      section type
+   $type,    |string|,      section type
    $secTag,  |integer|,     unique section tag.
    $secArgs, |list|,        a list of material arguments with number dependent on section type